 In the event of a fire the procedures are:

-- Use fire extinguisher to put out small fires.
+- Use a fire extinguisher to put out small fires.

 - Evacuate the work area.

 - Call fire department / 911.

-- Meet at designated location.
+- Always meet at the designated location.

 - Notify the Safety Coordinator of the fire within 1 (one) hour.

 First Aid